 Roads at the Greens Creek Mine area will be maintained during short- and long-term temporary shutdowns according to road use demand.
+Road best management practices, as discussed in the BMP plan, will be maintained as necessary.
 Roads will be graded to maintain proper drainage.
 Culverts and ditches will be maintained to assure good runoff from the road and nearby watersheds.
-Damage to roads, bridges and culverts will be repaired as soon as possible after it is discovered.
+Damage to roads, bridges, and culverts will be repaired as soon as possible after it is discovered.
 Road banks will be reseeded and revegetated as needed to minimize erosion.
-If erosion occurs, it will be repaired and revegetated as soon as possible.
+If erosion occurs, it will be repaired and revegetated as possible.